Metronit: Commencement of operations

 The Metronit began testing on August 2, 2013, and passenger operations commenced on August 16, 2013.
 As the first BRT system in Israel, there were initially many operational problems, caused mainly by a lack of priority at traffic lights, insufficient bus drivers and more passengers than anticipated.
 To promote the service, there was initially a period of free ridership that ended on December 23, 2013.

-In May 2015, the daily ridership on the Metronit was 92,000 - with a total of 30 million passengers using the system in the first year.
+In May 2015, the daily ridership on the Metronit was 92,000 – with a total of 30 million passengers using the system in the first year.

 In October 2021, Superbus took over operations of Metronit from Dan North.

 Lines

 There are currently five Metronit lines.
 The first operates from the Krayot Central Bus Station to Hof HaCarmel.
 The second from Kiryat Ata to Bat Galim.
 The third from Krayot Central Bus Station to Hadar HaCarmel.
 The fourth operates like the first line, but runs via the Carmel Tunnels instead of HaHagana boulevard unlike the first line.
-And the fifth operates from Yagur to Hadar HaCarmel, on weekends, a different route labled 5א operates to Bat Galim instead.
+And the fifth operates from Yagur to Hadar HaCarmel, on weekends, a different route labeled 5א operates to Bat Galim instead.